Ritenour Husky Health Center Q & A

 Will I be notified if my child has been to the Husky Health Center?

 The Husky Health Center will attempt to contact the parent/guardian prior to scheduled visits.
+Robocalls and/or text messages are sent to the student's phone number on file informing parents of scheduled appointments.
 Parents or guardians of students who visit the center will receive a follow-up phone call from a provider if additional follow-up is recommended.
 Parents and guardians are welcome to follow up with a phone call to the center if they cannot be present at the appointment with their child.

 Are there any out-of-pocket costs for those who are treated at the center?